Glen H. Taylor: Career

-By the late 1930s, Taylor had settled in Eastern Idaho at Pocatello.
+By the late 1930s, Taylor had settled in eastern Idaho at Pocatello.
 His first political campaign was in 1938 for an open seat in the United States House of Representatives from the second district, but he finished a distant fourth in the Democratic primary.

-Taylor first ran for the United States Senate in 1940 in a special election to fill the remaining term of the late William Borah, but lost to appointee John W. Thomas, with 47.1 to 52.9 percent.
+Taylor first ran for the United States Senate in 1940 in a special election to fill the remaining term of the late William Borah, but lost to appointee John Thomas, with 47.1 to 52.9 percent.
 Despite being labeled as "semi-socialistic" and "communistic," he ran again in 1942 against Thomas and lost a closer race, 48.5 to 51.5 percent.
 Taylor lost both elections to Thomas because of stiff opposition from state Democratic Party leaders.
 Between elections, Taylor supported himself as a painter's assistant and sheet metal worker in California.

-In his third try for the Senate, Taylor ran for the other Idaho seat in 1944, defeating conservative incumbent D. Worth Clark in the Democratic primary, and Governor C. A. Bottolfsen in the general election.
+In his third try for the Senate, Taylor ran for the other Idaho seat in 1944, narrowly defeating conservative incumbent D. Worth Clark in the Democratic primary, and Governor C. A. Bottolfsen in the general election.
 Taylor, the first professional actor ever elected to Congress, had never been east of Chicago prior to his election.

 In the Senate, Taylor, known as "The Singing Cowboy," acquired a reputation for eccentric behavior.
 Upon his arrival in Washington, D.C., Taylor rode his horse, Nugget, up the steps of the U.S. Capitol building.
 Nugget also accompanied Taylor during a 1947 tour of the country highlighting his antiwar activism and opposition to U.S. foreign policy of the time.

 When Taylor moved to Washington in preparation to be sworn in in January 1945, the housing shortage caused by World War II was still in full swing and so he and his family had a difficult time finding a place to live.
 In response, Taylor, a musician and songwriter, stood outside the US Capitol building and sang, "O give us a home, near the Capitol dome, with a yard for two children to play ..." to the tune of "Home on the Range".
 He and his family were offered several places to rent.